Pythonian/fakernaija/docs/source/index.rst

     Kwara State Polytechnic
     Federal Polytechnic, Ado-Ekiti

-You can also have control over the results of the data you generate.
-Naija methods accept optional parameters to customize the output.
-Here are a few examples:
+You can also control the output with optional parameters to generate specific results.
+Here are some examples:

 .. code-block:: python